aabccd021/tiny-cookie-session/README.md

 the session's expiration time will be extended both in the database's `exp` column and in the cookie's `Expires` attribute.

-Your choice for session expiration time should balance security and user experience.

 ### Token Expiration Time

 The `tokenExpiresIn` value controls how frequently tokens are rotated when sessions are active.
 When a token expires but the session is still valid, the system generates a new token.

 Set to 2 minutes by default.

 The longer you set `tokenExpiresIn`, the longer an attacker can use a stolen token before session forking is detected.
 So you should set this to a value as short as possible, but still longer than the longest HTTP request time your users might experience.